Level 1 Economics 101

 Circular Flow and Interdependence & Producer decisions about Production

 Learners will learn the first of a number of economic models studied this year - the circular flow model.
 Through this they will develop an understanding of how the New Zealand economy operates, and the dependencies that sectors within the economy have with each other.
-This is linked to AS90988 worth 3 credits.

 Producer Decisions & Market Day

 They will then form teams to create a Market Day Business and coming up with a cultural food to sell at our Market Day towards the end of the term.
 They will investigate the Marketing Mix (4P's) - how businesses make decisions around their product, promotion, price and place, and put this into practice as they make their own decisions about their Market Day product.
-This unit is linked to AS

-Supply & Market Equilibrium
+Supply, Demand & Market Equilibrium

 Contributions and Equipment/Stationery